Gammadyne Corporation

 Gammadyne Mailer Database Support

-Database integration has many uses, including:
+Database integration has many advantages, including:

-• Outgoing emails can be personalized with database data.
+- Outgoing emails can be personalized with database data.

 Is a database required?

 A database is not required.
-Gammadyne Mailer can send to a list of email address in a plain ASCII text file.
-It can even merge in data from a comma-separated text file (.CSV), like this:
+Gammadyne Mailer can send to a list of email address in a plain ASCII text file, which looks like this:

 id,name,email,age